 Homecoming for a contemporary art icon

-An imposing 6.2 x 14.5 foot Our Flag welcomes visitors to Oklahoma Contemporary’s lobby.
-The remaining 73 works in Ed Ruscha: OKLA – paintings, drawings, books, mixed media, a woodcut, a film and even a space screenprinted with 100 pounds of chocolate – fill the Eleanor Kirkpatrick Main Gallery and represent more than 60 years in the career of “America’s greatest living artist.”
+An imposing 6.2 x 14.5 foot Our Flag welcomed visitors to Oklahoma Contemporary’s lobby.
+The remaining 73 works in Ed Ruscha: OKLA – paintings, drawings, books, mixed media, a woodcut, a film and even a space screenprinted with 100 pounds of chocolate – filled the Eleanor Kirkpatrick Main Gallery and represent more than 60 years in the career of “America’s greatest living artist.”

-All 74 works converge on a single motif: the artist’s roots — his family, his upbringing and his discovery of his calling as an artist – grown right here in Oklahoma.
+All 74 works converged on a single motif: the artist’s roots — his family, his upbringing and his discovery of his calling as an artist – grown right here in Oklahoma.

 "His works, time and again, reference not only the state, the culture, the vernacular, the geography, the industries that are present here, midcentury American culture at it was specifically iterated in Oklahoma.
 All of these things have been woven from throughout his artistic output, from the very beginning of his career in the early 1960s up to work that he’s creating now,” says Artistic Director Jeremiah Matthew Davis.

-Haven’t had a chance – or are geographically unable – to see the OKLA narrative in person?
+Didn't have a chance – or were geographically unable – to see the OKLA narrative in person?
 We got you.

 It’s not the same as a gallery visit, but the above four-and-a-half minute video tour introduces you to key concepts (including a message from Ruscha himself) and sweeps you through the show, offering a look at each of the five themes:

 - Oklahoma OK, works related to his childhood home

 - 51% Angel, 49% Devil, exploring his Catholic upbringing

 - Pop Origins, the popular culture of his youth, including movies, comic strips, slang and advertising

 - Route 66, on driving, car culture and the myths of the road